Geography KS3: Coastal flooding

 Illustrated with case studies, this short film for secondary schools explains the causes and results of coastal flooding, focussing primarily on instances in the UK.

 It looks at the impact of coastal flooding on communities and how patterns of flooding are changing over time.

-This video is an ideal tool to help students understand coastal flooding and its causes.
+This short film is an ideal tool to help students understand coastal flooding and its causes.